Frequently Asked Questions

 No. There is no registration or packet pick-up on Saturday for any of our events, except for the Busey Youth Run.
 All race packets must be picked up by 7:00 p.m. on Friday, April 25.

-Is it possible to change your registration from one event to a different event and how does one do this? — This option only available until April 1, 2014.
+Is it possible to change your own registration from one event to a different event and how does one do this? — This online option is only available until April 1, 2014.
+After April 1 and until April 15, entrants who need to change their event should put the request in writing and email it to email@example.com.

 Assuming there are still spots left in your new race of choice, you can change events yourself.
 The half marathon is our most popular event and will close sometime in March.
 Starting in January, we will have a bar graph on the home page that we update every week that shows how full each race is.